 The Versa-Clamp achieves this with its innovative Pin-and-Socket construction, which even allows the clamp parts to be reversed, with the hand knob facing up, so that it doesn’t interfere with most desk drawers or get in the way of the tyers knees.
 Lifetime Warranty.

-Wolff products are warranted to be free from defects in material and labor for the usable life of the product.
-This warranty does not cover damage due to misuse, abuse or unauthorized repair.
+Wolff Indiana, LLC products are warranted to be free from defects in material and labor for the usable life of the product.
+This limited lifetime warranty does not cover damage due to misuse, abuse, or unauthorized repair.
 Vice jaws are a wear item and have a two year warranty.
 Proof of date of purchase required.

-Parts assembled in this product contain a chemical known to the state of California to cause cancer and birth defects or other reproductive harm.
+Parts assembled in this product contain brass, known to the state of California to cause cancer and birth defects or other reproductive harm if injested.